Anudin/so-much.space/_posts/2021-01-25-hello-word.md

 ---
 layout: post
 ---
-If you see this my Makefile works.
+If you see this ~~my Makefile~~ the continuous deployment via Netlify works.
 Pretty neat.